What is Neti Pot?

 Neti Pot appears in the “Oprah Show”

 The Himalayan Institute’s original Neti Pot™ became a TV star on April 26, 2007 when Dr. Mehmet Oz exalted the ancient yogic cleansing tool on the Oprah Winfrey Show.
 In terms of allergy relief, he said, “this is a better treatment than a lot of drugs.”
 A brave volunteer demonstrated the nasal wash in front of millions of viewers.
 In the weeks that followed, Neti Pots had become all the rage selling out in drugstores across America.
+Even Gabrielle Bernstein recommends it on her Spirit junkie Masterclass.

 Almost everyone who has practised Neti Pot swears by its effectiveness for sinus infection, allergy and ENT problems!